golemfactory/golem-docs/src/pages/docs/creators/dapps/hello-world-dapp.md

 ## Prepare the Golem dApp descriptor

-Now that we have the image ready, uploaded into the Golem repo and its hash in hand, we can prepare the descriptor of the application that we're going to launch on Golem.
+Now that we have the image ready, uploaded into the Golem repo, and its hash in hand, we can prepare the descriptor of the application that we're going to launch on Golem.

-For a more complete information about the dApp descriptors, please consult the [appropriate section of the "Creating Golem dApps" article](/docs/creators/dapps/creating-golem-dapps#application-descriptor).
-Here, we're just cover the bare minimum.
+For more in-depth information about the dApp descriptors, please consult the [appropriate section of the "Creating Golem dApps" article](/docs/creators/dapps/creating-golem-dapps#application-descriptor).
+Here, we're just covering the bare minimum.

 Here's what it looks like: